Part 3: Water Rinse

 The following gems can be cleansed with water.
 You can also use water to cleanse the combination necklaces that contain ONLY these gemstones.

-Agate, Amethyst, Apatite, Aquamarine, Bloodstone, Blue Lace Agate, Blue Sapphire, Blue Topaz, Carnelian, Citrine, Clear Topaz, Dark Green Aventurine, Emerald, Green Tourmaline, Lavender, Leopardskin Jasper, Light Green Aventurine, Moonstone (Blue and White), Onyx, Opalight, Pink Morganite, Pink Sapphire, Pink Tourmaline, Poppy Jasper, Quartz, Rhodonite, Riverstone, Roselle, Ruby, Sugilite, White Beryl, Yellow Sapphire.
+Agate, Amethyst, Apatite, Aquamarine, Bloodstone, Blue Lace Agate, Blue Sapphire, Blue Topaz, Carnelian, Chrome Diopside, Citrine, Clear Topaz, Dark Green Aventurine, Emerald, Golden Beryl, Green Jade, Green Tourmaline, Lavender, Leopardskin Jasper, Light Green Aventurine, Moonstone (Blue and White and Peach), Onyx, Opalight, Pink Morganite, Pink Sapphire, Pink Tourmaline, Poppy Jasper, Quartz, Red Spinel, Rhodonite, Riverstone, Roselle, Ruby, Sugilite, Tanzanite, White Beryl, Yellow Sapphire.
 (Note: Water will not damage Yellow Sapphire, but the gem has no affinity with it.
 We suggest using a different method for cleansing Yellow Sapphire).

 Which necklaces should I avoid cleansing with Water Rinse?